Home » By Course » Side Dishes » Easy Baked Eggplant With Garlic Yogurt Sauce

 • Yogurt: Full-fat plain yogurt gives the best flavor and creaminess.
 If you like a thicker, dip-style sauce, strain regular yogurt first.

-• Garlic cloves: Mince or grate finely so they are without big raw chunks.
+• Garlic cloves: Mince or grate finely so there are no big raw chunks in the sauce.

 • Lemon: Freshly squeezed is best, though bottled also works.